How to Clean a Baseball Cap

 Take better care of your everyday headwear.
 These tips make it easy to keep your baseball cap clean.

-Skin and hair oils, sweat, lotion and conditioners can affect the fabric lining of a baseball-style cap just as much as dust and dirt.
-Whether dirty from tearing around the bases during little league or after working in the garden, hats will last longer with routine washing.
+Dust, dirt, oil from skin and hair, sweat, lotion and conditioners can leave your baseball-style cap looking less than new in no time.
+Whether dirty from tearing around the bases during Little League or after working in the garden, hats and baseball caps will last longer with routine cleaning and washing.

-Sweat and grime buildup has always been the biggest reason I’ve replaced a baseball cap, but it’s always best to try cleaning before you toss a perfectly good garment.
-While manufacturers will tout many ways to deep clean their product, always refer to the washing directions on your own hat’s label.
-Some athletic hats are constructed using durable materials, and those may retain their shape well with aggressive washing such as in the washing machine or even in a dishwasher.
-If you’re timid, you can also have great results with a little hands-on TLC.
+Instead of tossing your favorite cap after excessive use, first try cleaning your hat.
+Before you begin, refer to the washing directions on your hat’s label.
+Some athletic hats are constructed using durable materials, and those may retain their shape well with aggressive washing, such as in the washing machine or even a dishwasher.
+But you can also receive great results with a little hands-on TLC.

-Use a dry, clean toothbrush to dust any embroidery or embellishments on the hat.
-A soft brush is also good for removing dust and dirt that can get embedded around the stitching.
+- Remove loose dust and dirt by using a dry, clean toothbrush and dust any embroidery or embellishments on the hat.
+A soft brush will easily remove dust and dirt that can get embedded around the stitching.